The Lamb’s Victory: Spectacle or Repair?

 Doctrine of Original Sin Realism is mooted by Satan's eclipsing: The simulacral, defensive, mimetic, grasping at the brass ring of lesser evils “Christian identity” is not so readily condemned by the more scrupulous.
 Even if, for argument’s sake, such identity--empty, soulless, entropic, mean-spirited, dishonest--could produce the required “badge of fruits,” the performative standards it nominally holds itself to purportedly limit the evil that it might otherwise have carried out.
 Thereby the otherwise dismissive scrupulous join the party of those who go through life inclined and hitched to the purportedly “lesser” evils.

-[updated:] When a public “memorial” (Charlie Kirk's on September 21, 2025) turns into brand management and partisan catechesis, it’s necessary to name the current Status Confessionis: a moment when the church must publicly distinguish gospel from counterfeit (2 Thessalonians 2:9-10).
-The latter instrumentalizes Jesus-talk to ratify power blocs (national, familial, or partisan).
+[updated:] When a public “memorial” (Charlie Kirk's on September 21, 2025) turns into brand management, performative tears and hugs, and partisan catechesis, it’s necessary to name the current Status Confessionis: a moment when the church must publicly distinguish gospel from counterfeit apostasy (2 Thessalonians 2:9-10), and Christ from antichrist.
+The latter instrumentalizes Jesus-talk (cf. Matt 7:21-23) to ratify power blocs (national, familial, or partisan).
 Where forgiveness is performance--soothing and perceptually degrading symbol tied to rhetoric that avoids naming where concrete repair is necessitated: but requiring no repentance that would validate and verify by repair of the in-group's share of irresponsibility and divisiveness.
 Eulogies that erase victims (the wounded, the poor, the out-group) while enthroning a “brand.”
 True memoria names harm, irresponsibility, and culpability that repents to undertake greater share of justice work.
 Anything less is blasphemy by pageant, where the apotheosis of "legacy" equates the deceased with the fulfilled perfection of Christ [3].

-The collapse of moral accountability beneath simulated ritual--where covenant is replaced by expedient form--is anticipated by Psalms 10, 12, and 50.
+The collapse of moral accountability beneath simulated ritual--where covenant is replaced by expedient form--is anticipated by Psalms 10, 12, and 50 and contrast with Psalm 139.

 Christus Victor atoning names not theatre but the release of a people into repair.
 The adherent to PSA--punitive substitution by Christ on the Cross [5]--has little to motivate him to move from meme ("saved by faith alone").
 This is the architecture of impunity: a form of religiosity without presence, confident in divine blindness: